ddsmt/ddSMT/docs/quickstart.rst

     $ ../bin/ddsmt -v --match-err error example/input.smt2 example/output.smt2 example/solver --option

-Comparing behavior against the golden run is implemented as follows:
+In case you are wondering how the comparison of a run on mutated input with the golden run is implemented, this is the actual code that is implemented in **ddSMT**:

 .. literalinclude:: ../ddsmt/checker.py
    :language: python3